 - Your files are presented before a board of officers for selection at Headquarters, Cadet Command.
 The board is looking for traits that the Army desires in its officers which include scholastic aptitude, physical fitness, and leadership potential.

-- You will need to complete your academic program within 21 months although you might be able to extend that to 24 months in certain circumstances.
+- You will need to complete your academic program within 21 months.
+You may be able to extend that to 24 months under certain circumstances.

 - In addition to your normal studies, you will also need to complete the prescribed military science courses, professional military education subjects, the cadet leadership course (CLC,) and any other training that may be prescribed by the Secretary of the Army as a requirement for commission.